 Report snow or ice on sidewalks

-You can report a sidewalk that has not been shovelled by calling 519-741-2345.
+You can report a sidewalk that has not been shovelled online or by phone at 519-741-2345.
 When we get a complaint, we send staff out to inspect the sidewalk.

 Overnight parking exemptions